Kajabi vs Teachable: In-Depth 2022 Comparison

 But Kajabi more than makes up for it with its Assistant – a search feature that gives you all the information you want.

 Since the differences are minimal, we can say that both are winners in this category.

 Kajabi scores over Teachable in the following areas.

-- Kajabi is a comprehensive platform where you can create courses, market, sell, track analytics, and more.
+- Kajabi is a comprehensive platform where you can create and sell courses (and other digital products), market, track analytics, and more.

 - It comes with engagement tools to build communities.

 - Offers great-looking 10+ themes for your content